 Cross addiction is when a person essentially replaces one addiction with another.
 It doesn’t have to seamlessly occur immediately after achieving sobriety, although it can.
 There can be a span of many sober months or years, in fact.
 Sometimes a jarring life event — like the car accident mentioned above — can revive addictive behaviors.

 Addiction is tricky.
-It takes work to address the disorder, and there really is no cure.
-Rather it’s a managed condition.
+It takes work to address the disorder, and the cure is rather challenging but not possible.
+Addiction is a managed condition.
 “Treatment enables people to counteract addiction’s disruptive effects on their brain and behavior and regain control of their lives,” according to the National Institute on Drug Abuse.

 How common is cross addiction?